 - Direct deposit is available if you wish to have your paychecks automatically deposited into your checking or savings account.

 Even if you do not have federal work study, there are still employment opportunities available to you on campus.
 Plymouth State University hires many students on the student hourly program.
-Pay rates are the same as for federal work study ($7.25, $7.50, and $7.75) and are assigned by the supervisor.
+Pay rates are the same as for federal work study ($8.00 – $11.00) and are assigned by the supervisor.

 PSU encourages students to participate in community service activities.
-Several paid, federal work study opportunities are available through the Community Service Center located in the Hartman Union Building.
-If you have been awarded federal work study and are interested in working with a community service organization, please contact Casey Krafton Community Program Coordinator.
-Casey is located in the Center for Business and Community Partnerships, in Samuel Read Hall.
-Her contact information is firstname.lastname@example.org, 535-3274.
+Several paid, federal work study opportunities are available through the Office of Community Impact located in the Hartman Union Building.
+If you have been awarded federal work study and are interested in working with a community service organization, please contact Casey Krafton, Assistant Director of the Office of Community Impact.
+Casey can be found in the Office of Student Life, located in HUB 110.
+Her contact information is firstname.lastname@example.org, (603) 535-3274.

 PSU also has opportunities for students to gain experience in their fields through internships.
 For more information about internships available and other off-campus opportunities for current or graduating students, please visit the Career Services webpage.